smwarsh/100-days-of-code/log.md

 ### Day 11: August 20, 2018

 **Today's Progress**: I did V2 of the todo list in the Practical JavaScript course, working in the console.
-Then I watched some videos, like , starting to figure out how to do error handling on my PHP contact form.
+Then I watched some videos, starting to figure out how to do error handling on my PHP contact form.

 **Time Spent Coding**: 1h 12m